EscolaLMS/GH-Actions-Template/readme.md

 - all packages should be attached to [main API](https://github.com/EscolaLMS/API) repository as composer dependency
 - codeclimate for Static analys

+Classes (and files) that should be inside the package

+- service provider
+- policy with auth provider
+- seeder for permissions for [default roles](https://github.com/EscolaLMS/Core/blob/main/src/Enums/UserRole.php)
+- seeder for default content
+- tests
+- swagger annotations
+- readme.md with implementation details

 ### Badges example